everymind/SurprisingMinds/index.md

 {% include toc icon="anchor" title="Surprising Minds" %}

 In July 2017, we installed an interactive science exhibit at Sea Life Brighton in order to **explore a new way to ask scientific questions about behaviour and the mind "in the wild"**.
-We hope that the exhibit will help us make topics in neuroscience and cognitive science more inclusive and accessible to the general public.
+We hope that the exhibit will help us make research in neuroscience and cognitive science more inclusive and accessible to the general public.

+Our exhibit is located in the main arcade of the

 ## What is 'intelligence'?